wp-plugins/fourteen-colors/readme.txt

 * Build out of the contrast color option.

 = 0.1 =
-* Initial port from the Twenty Fourteen Theme's implementation
+* Initial port from the Twenty Fourteen Theme's implementation .
-* Initial pass at an experimental "Contrast Color" option
+* Initial pass at an experimental "Contrast Color" option.

 == Upgrade Notice ==
+= 1.0.1 =
+* Several bugfixes, particularly with lighter contrast colors on mobile.
+Cached plugin output is now automatically refreshed after updating.

 = 1.0 =
 * Please visit the customizer and re-set your colors after updating.
 This plugin is now ready for prime-time!